MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 **A:** No. If you followed the formatting recommendations for labels and office locations in [Step 2](#step-2-review-your-floor-plans) and [Step 3](#step-3-update-office-locations-on-user-profiles), and completed items 1-8 in [Step 7](#step-7-upload-floor-plans), you shouldn't need to specify locations patterns.

 But, if your users still aren't mapped or you're not satisfied with the mapping, complete the optional [Step 8](#step-8-optional-specify-location-patterns).
-In Step 8, you only need to define each *unique* location pattern for the floor plan you're uploading.
-For example, you're uploading floor plans for building A, which has 1,000 offices.
-Five different location patterns are used across the 1,000 offices.
-When specifying location patterns, you'll need to define the five patterns used.
+In Step 8, you need to define each *unique* location pattern found in your Azure AD for the building code associated with the floor plan you're uploading.
+For example, you're a uploading floor plan for building A, which has 1,000 offices.
+Five different location patterns are used for the offices in Building A. When specifying location patterns, you'll need to define the five patterns that appear in your Azure AD for the building.

 **Q:** Can I create floor plan answers for conference rooms, meeting rooms, or spaces that don't have a person assigned to them?

 **A:** Yes, you can.
-Just add the space to your list of rooms and equipment.
+Just add the meeting room to your list of rooms and equipment.
 For more information, see [Set up room and equipment mailboxes](/microsoft-365/admin/manage/room-and-equipment-mailboxes#set-up-room-and-equipment-mailboxes).
 If people in your organization can schedule the room or resource for a meeting or event, see [Change how a room mailbox handles meeting requests](/Exchange/recipients/room-mailboxes#change-how-a-room-mailbox-handles-meeting-requests).
+To configure workspaces, including setting up room mailboxes, see the post about [Book a workspace in Outlook](https://techcommunity.microsoft.com/t5/exchange-team-blog/book-a-workspace-in-outlook/ba-p/1524560).
 For floor plans, follow the recommendations for the DWG room labels in [Step 2](#step-2-review-your-floor-plans) and profile location in [Step 3](#step-3-update-office-locations-on-user-profiles).
 After adding a room or workspace, you'll need to wait 72 hours for the index to be updated before uploading the floor plan.

 **Q:** I've completed all of the steps to add a floor plan.
 Why don't they appear in Microsoft Search results?